 Your road trip through Croatia will likely involve a mix of high rises and rural roads.
 Tourist havens and desolate villages.
 Wide smiles and sad memories.

-For details of each place marked on our Croatia road trip map, you can click on the button at the top left-hand corner to view the Key.
+For details of each place marked on our Motorhome Road Trip Map, you can click on the button at the top left-hand corner to view the Key.

 To expand the map click on the top right-hand icon.

 - The pins marked with a P show where we stayed with the campervan

 - The numbered pins are the places we visited in Croatia

 Get a feel for Croatia in this 2-minute video of all the most beautiful places to visit – includes Split, Trogir, Krka National Park, Starigrad-Paklenica, Plitvice Lakes National Park and Dubrovnik.